aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 }
 ```

 Replace `<CLI_PROFILE>` with your AWS CLI profile name.
-The `region` and `name` will be defined in the next step.
-This setup ensures that Terraform uses the specified AWS profile and applies default tags to all resources.
+The `region` and `name` values will be defined in the next step.

 ### Step 4: Define variables and locals

 Now, let's define some variables and locals that our Terraform configuration will use.

-Create a file named `variables.tf` in your project directory and add the following contents:
+Create a file named `variables.tf` and add the following contents:

 ```hcl
 variable "env" {